-All grants awarded include success criteria, for example intended outcomes, milestones, and risks and how the initiative for which funding is sought will deliver clear and measurable outcomes against police and crime plan objectives.
+All grants awarded include success criteria, for example intended outcomes and milestones, together with risks.
+The delivery of clear and measurable outcomes against Police and Crime Plan objectives is described for all initiatives where funding is sought.
 Grant decisions are published on the PCC website.
 All grant recipients report on the outcomes and progress of projects.
-Depending on the nature and amount of grant, recipients may also be required to report to public accountability meetings, for example the bi-monthly Accountability and Performance Panel.
+Conditions of award specify that recipients may also be required to report to public accountability meetings, for example the bi-monthly Accountability and Performance Panel.